sodadata/docs/soda-agent/secrets.md

 ---
 layout: default
 title: Soda Agent extras
-description: Learn how to manage sensitive values using Kubernetes secrets and environment variables, and how to connect via AWS PrivateLink.
+description: Learn how to manage sensitive values using Kubernetes secrets and environment variables, and how to integrate with an extermal secrets manager.
-parent: Soda Agent
+parent: Get started
 ---

 # Soda Agent extras